 Even outside the context of careers and job opportunities, kids who code will find it easier to keep up in a world ruled by AI and technology.
 Websites, applications, smart devices, smart technology—all things the average person can no longer live without.
 And they all largely depend on code to function.
 Many professionals in the UK believe that programming language will eventually become as essential to us as human language is today.

 If your child possesses sufficient coding skills, they’ll have an easier time navigating their surroundings in the future.

 If your child is already interested in computer programming, coding, and/or game/app development, you probably won’t have to do much to convince them.
-It would be more a matter of finding online coding courses that you can both agree on (in terms of budget, curriculum, schedule, and so on).
+It would be more of a matter of finding online coding courses that you can agree on (in terms of budget, curriculum, schedule, and so on).
 But if your kid doesn’t seem excited about computer sciences/STEM subjects, there are a few ways you can pique their interest:

 Combine it With Their Current Passion

 - Drawing/Painting.
 If your kid loves drawing, you can introduce them to animation tools that can help bring their artistic creations to life!
-For instance, Scratch is a kid-friendly coding platform that allows children to create interactive stories, games, and animations using Scratch’s own block-based programming language.
+For instance, Scratch is a kid-friendly coding platform that allows children to create interactive stories, games, and animations using Scratch’s block-based programming language.
 Kids can upload their own backgrounds and characters (called Sprites) to the platform to personalize their projects.